Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Read more about channels point here: https://help.twitch.tv/s/article/channel-points-guide

+## Main difference from the original repository:

+- Improve the logging
+- Final report with all the datas
+- Rewrite the entire code using classe instead of module with global variables
+- Automatic download the followers list and use as input
+- Place the bet / make prediction and won or lose (good luck) your channel points! **(CURRENTLY IN BETA)**

+For the bet system the script use Selenium.
+Could be usefull understand how to MakePrediction usign a [POST] request.
+I've also write a [poc](/TwitchChannelPointsMiner/classes/Twitch.py#L160) but I don't know how to calculate/create the transactionID.
+Any helps are welcome

 ### Full logs
 ```
 %d/%m/%y %H:%M:%S - INFO - [run]: 💣  Start session: '9eb934b0-1684-4a62-b3e2-ba097bd67d35'